koitran14/The-Weather-Announcement-Web/README.md

-#THE WEATHER ANNOUNCEMENT WEBSITE
+# THE WEATHER ANNOUNCEMENT WEBSITE

-###This is a weather-announcement website in front-end practice, used to check the day and the temperature of that day.
+#